joce04/joce04/README.md

 ## Hello, I'm Jocelyn!
 I'm a second-year computer engineering student at the University of British Columbia.
-I'm currently looking for summer internships in software and firmware development.
-Let me tell you a little bit out me:
+It's nice to meet you!
+Let me tell you a little bit about me:

 - I'm participating in research in microarchitecture with Professor Tor Aamodt and Deval Shah through the Department of Electrical and Computer Engineering at the University of British Columbia.
 - I'm currently programming an AI-generated newsletter combining different media forms from around the internet to provide interesting media on various subjects.
 - I am super passionate about the ocean and participated in Ocean Wise's Oceanbridge Ambassador program, where I engaged in 150+ hours of community service to protect the oceans.
+- Sustainability, conservation, healing the earth are all subjects that I'm interested in!
 - I am on the electrical team of SUBC, UBC's Submarine Design Team that participated in the International Submarine Races 2023 and is currently preparing for the European International Submarine Races 2024.
-- I run an Instagram account with 20k+ followers documenting my life as a woman in STEM and my various projects.
+- I run an Instagram account with 22k+ followers documenting my life as a woman in STEM and my various projects.

 Please feel free to reach out.
 I would love to get to know you, too!